 Corporate Election in the New Testament

 In the Old Testament, with Israel, election is primarily a corporate affair.
-A person is elect, not because of God’s individual selection of the person, but because of their union with Israel.
-Israel is elect, and so long as you are a part of Israel, you experience the benefits of election.
+A person is elected, not because of God’s individual selection of the person, but because of their union with Israel.
+Israel is elect, and so long as you are a part of Israel, you experience the benefits of that election.

-But does that carry over to the New Testament as well.
+But does that carry over to the New Testament as well?
 Does this form of corporate election come into play with the church?
 I do believe there is evidence in the passages listed above that a case can be made for corporate election in the New Testament being similar to that of the Old.

 An expression that Paul is very fond of is ‘in Christ’.
 You find it in Ephesians 1:4 when he says “For he chose us in him before the creation of the world“, with the ‘him’ being Christ.
 We were indeed chosen, or elected.
 But it was ‘in Christ’ that we were chosen.
 This is very similar to saying that the Old Testament Jews were chosen ‘in Israel’.
 I am not chosen individually.
 I am chosen as a part of the corporate body of Christ.

-Other places where Paul uses this expression adds to this idea of our position before God being based on inclusion in Christ rather than as an individual.
+Other places where Paul uses this expression add to this idea of our position before God being based on inclusion in Christ rather than as an individual.
 Below are some of the over 80 times that Paul uses this expression.
 Not all of them refer to our position in Christ, but most of them do.

 I do not stand alone before God.
 Rather I stand ‘in Christ’ before God.
-My relationship with God is dependant upon my inclusion in Christ.
+My relationship with God is dependent upon my inclusion in Christ.
 But which comes first: election; or inclusion in Christ?

 Which Comes First?
 Election?
 Or Inclusion in Christ?

-Am I in Christ because I am elect?
+Am I in Christ because I have been elected?
 Or am I elect because I am in Christ?
 Or does it even matter?
 It is likely that most Christians in the 21st century western world would say that I am elected by God and, as one of the elect, find inclusion in Christ.
 And we say that, not so much because of a Scriptural basis, but because of cultural reasons.
 We are an individualist society, focused first on the individual, and secondly on the group.

-But the New Testament world, as well as that of the Old, was more group oriented.
+But the New Testament world, as well as that of the Old, was more group-oriented.
 The individual found significance as a member of the group.
 And the group needs were more important than that of the individual.
-As you look back through the list of election/choosing passages, you will find that a significant number of the ones that refer to God’s choosing of us seem to reflect that group first mentality.
+As you look back through the list of election/choosing passages, you will find that a significant number of the ones that refer to God’s choosing of us seem to reflect that group-first mentality.

 Many passages refer to ‘the elect’, with the elect being the body of believers.
-In 1 Thessalonians 1:4 Paul addresses the church with “we know, brothers and sisters loved by God, that he has chosen you“.
+In 1 Thessalonians 1:4 Paul addressed the church with “we know, brothers and sisters loved by God, that he has chosen you“.
 He is referring to the body of believers, but the ‘you’ is singular.
 God had chosen them as a singular entity.
 And in 1 Peter 2:9 Peter calls the ones he writes to “a chosen people“.
 Here, people can be translated as ‘family’, ‘nation’, or ‘people’.
-In Peter’s terminology, we are not chosen individuals.
+In Peter’s terminology, we are not chosen as individuals.
 We are a chosen group.

 If indeed Christ is the ‘chosen one’.
 And I am called to be ‘in Christ’.
 Then it would seem reasonable to think that I am chosen, or elect, by virtue of being included in Christ.
-And I believe that by and large the Scripture bears that out as well.
-While there are some passages that seem to refer to individuals being elected, not to service, but to relationship, the bulk of the Scripture seems to point in the other way.
+And I believe that by and large, the Scripture bears that out as well.
+While there are some passages that seem to refer to individuals being elected, not to serve, but to relationship, the bulk of the Scripture seems to point in the other way.
 That I am elect because I am in Christ.